dcdunkan/bible-bot/README.md

   ```

   **Required permissions**
-  - `--allow-net` - To communicate with Telegram servers and recieve updates.
+  - `--allow-net` - To communicate with Telegram servers and receive updates.
   - `--allow-env` - To access environment variables.
   - `--allow-read` - To read cached files.
   - `--allow-write` - To cache files.